VandyDataScience-Internal/recruitment-2023-template/Level 1/README.md

 This is the first and beginning level of the vanderbilt data science dev assignment!
 In this level, you will be finding and cleaning a dataset so that it can be used for later analysis.
 <br>
-remember that you will be using this dataset in further levels to solve a research question and build data models, so data cleaned in this level should be fully usable by the next level.
+Remember that you will be using this dataset in further levels to solve a research question and build data models, so data cleaned in this level should be fully usable by the next level.
 Chose data that interests you, and get creative!